tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 **Map-Reduce Interpretation:** The ACCUM clause uses snapshot semantics, executing in two phases:

-- **Map Phase:** Each row in the binding table is processed in parallel, starting with the same accumulator snapshot as inputs.
+- **Map Phase:** Each row in the binding table is processed in parallel, applying each statement in the `ACCUM` clause, starting with the same accumulator snapshot as inputs.
 The snapshot of accumulator values is taken before the start of the ACCUM clause.

-- **Reduce Phase:** These inputs are aggregated into their respective accumulators, creating a new snapshot of accumulator values.
+- **Reduce Phase:** At the end of the `ACCUM` clause, these Map Phase effect are aggregated into their respective accumulators, creating a new snapshot of accumulator values.

-The new snapshot is available for access after the ACCUM clause.
+The new snapshot of accumulate states is available for access after the ACCUM clause.

 #### POST-ACCUM